LINKS & APPS

 - Windy – The app version of the online weather radar.
 Needs internet or data connectivity to load current weather.

 - Merlin Bird ID – From the Cornell Lab of Ornithology, a free application that works offline.
-Download the Scandinavian package for Svalbard.
+Download the Scandinavian package for Svalbard and the Chile package for many species in the Drake Passage.

 - Antarctic Wildlife – A guide to the birds, seals, and whales likely to be encountered on a voyage to the Antarctic Peninsula, The Falkland Islands and South Georgia.